tommywalsh/csotp/README.md

 This app does not support having multiple bands or albums for the same song file.
 If you really want that, you can simply copy (or symlink) the file into two or more different directories.

+This app also does not yet support compilation albums, with different bands for different songs.

 ### Controlling playback

 There are two buttons on the main screen that control playback.
 There is a "play/pause" button and a "next" button.
 That's it.

-There are also a couple of other options for song navigation.
-If you long-press on the "next song" button, you'll get a chance to jump back to the beginning of the current song or the current album.
+There are more options for song navigation.
+If you long-press on the "next song" button, you'll get a pop-up screen with more options for moving backward and forward.

 ### Controlling song selection

-There are three song selection modes, which each use different rules for determining which songs are heard in which order.
-They are controlled by two toggle buttons, one of which displays the band name, the other the album name.
+There are four song selection modes, which each use different rules for determining which songs are heard in which order.
+The modes are turned on and off via three toggle buttons, one showing the band, one the album, and one the year.

+Some of these modes have additional "sub-modes" which tweak their behavior.
+Sub-modes are cycled through by long-pressing on the play/pause button.

 **Entire-Collection Mode** In this mode, songs are randomly selected from the entire music collection.
-This is the default mode, which is activated when neither of the two toggle buttons are depressed.
+This is the default mode, which is activated when neither of the three toggle buttons are depressed.

+There are two additional sub-modes.
+"Double-Shot Weekend" plays songs in sets of two by the same band.
+"Block Party Weekend" will occasionally play a number of songs in a row by the same band.

 **Band Mode** In this mode, songs from the same band are randomly selected.
 This mode is activated by pressing the band toggle button.
 This will "lock" on whatever band is currently playing (the current song will keep playing).
 You can switch back to entire-collection mode by pressing the button a second time.

+An additional sub-mode will play songs from the band in chronological order.

 **Album Mode** In this mode, songs from the same album are played, in the same order that they appear on the album.
 This mode is activated by pressing the album toggle button.
 This will continue playing the current song, and then follow with whatever song comes next on the album (wrapping around to the beginning of the album at the end).
 Again, if you press this button a second time, it will switch back to entire-collection mode.
+This mode will automatically shut itself off after all songs from the album have played.

+**Year Mode** In this mode, songs from the same year are randomly selected (from any band/album).
+This mode is activated and deactivated by pressing the year toggle button.

+An additional sub-mode will play songs from the same decade, instead of just a single year.

 ### More complicated operations